The cf CLI command

 APP-NAME is the name of the app.

-An app’s route is the URL that it runs at.
+An app’s route is the URL at which it runs.
 TAS for VMs assembles the route for a pushed app from a hostname and a domain.

 By default, TAS for VMs sets the hostname and domain as follows: